ahl27/ahl27.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
+My name is Aidan Lakshman, and I'm a doctoral fellow at the University of Pittsburgh School of Medicine.
+I'm currently researching new algorithm optimizations for Causal Modelling and Discovery.
+My research mentors are [Dr. Franz Franchetti](https://users.ece.cmu.edu/~franzf/) and [Dr. Sofia Triantafyllou](https://sites.google.com/view/softriant/).

 This is gonna be great
 ======